-Graeme Fraser, Partner and Head of Family at North London firm OGR Stock Denton LLP comments as follows: “For those contemplating separation and divorce, it is essential to obtain early advice from a solicitor in order to identify potential claims, including pension sharing on divorce, and other claims involving financial assets.
+Graeme Fraser, Partner and Head of Family at North London firm OGR Stock Denton Solicitors comments as follows: “For those contemplating separation and divorce, it is essential to obtain early advice from a solicitor in order to identify potential claims, including pension sharing on divorce, and other claims involving financial assets.

 “The Family law team at OGR Stock Denton has specialist accredited solicitors in family law with a wealth of experience and expertise and provide this advice in an efficient and cost-effective manner.”